llm-merging/LLM-Merging/README.md

 python llm_merging/main.py -m {merging_method}
 ```

-The datasets (CosmosQA and BoolQ) are mainly included for ensuring the merging method (with eval on those datasets) run in under the 1 hour time limit.
+The datasets (CosmosQA and XSum) are mainly included for ensuring the merging method (with eval on those datasets) run in under the 1 hour time limit.
 Our results on `llama_avg` are `{"cosmos_qa": {"accuracy": 0.234}, "xsum": {"rouge1": 0.123, "rouge2": 0.023, "rougeL": 0.093, "rougeLsum": 0.102}}` , which run in about `25` minutes on our A6000.